Acerenza: History

-The town has been the see of an archbishop since at least 499, when a Justus is known.
+The town has been the see of a bishop since at least 499, when a Justus is known, and an archbishop since 1068.
 According to legend, the town's first bishop was appointed by St. Peter.

 From the 16th century, Acerenza was held under the feudal lordship of the Marquess of Galatone, that family being granted the title Duke of Acerenza on 12 April 1593 by Philip II of Spain.
 Through marriage the duchy of Acerenza was inherited by the family of the Prince Belmonte, in whose line the title has descended to the present day.